ColumPaget/cxine/README.md

   -fs                     Play fullscreen (mplayer style option equivalent to '-win fullscreen').
   -background <path>      Path to background image when not playing anything else.
 Needed for OSD to mix into.
-  -use-stdin              Read media stream from stdin -pause                  Start paused.
+  -use-stdin              Read media stream from stdin -bcast <port>           Specify port that slave libxine players can connect to to recieve broadcasted stream.
+  -pause                  Start paused.
   -mute                   Start muted.
   -shuffle                Shuffle playlist.